 Check the details of any agency’s itinerary to ensure they offer everything outlined below.

 Blue line – Tinki – Pacchanta / Yellow line – Tinki – Upis / Red Line – Ausangate Trek

-From Tinke to the town of Upis there is a gravel road that is usually in poor condition, but there is no regular public transport.
+From Tinki to the town of Upis there is a gravel road that is usually in poor condition and there is no regular public transport.
 You can hire motorcycles or taxis, or walk a little more than 7 kilometers.
-In Upis there are NO thermal baths, from there you have to walk about two or three more hours to reach them.
+In Upis there are no thermal baths, from there you have to walk about two or three more hours to reach them.
 The place where the hot springs are located is marked as a camping area for the beginning of the trek.
 There is no major infrastructure, except a couple of latrines.

-If you want to walk from Tinke to Upis you can take a shortcut about 500 meters from the bridge where the entrance fee is paid.
-After the bridge, the road curves and a street goes straight to the right.
-There is a green two-story house where you go to the right.
-Follow the street until you cross a bridge, then take a path clearly visible on the left, the one on the right goes to Pacchanta.
-It goes back out to the vehicular road, saving a couple of kilometers.
+If you want to walk from Tinki to Upis you can take a shortcut about 500 meters from the bridge where the entrance fee is paid.
+After the bridge, the road curves and keeps straight after the bridge.
+There is a green two-story house where you turn right.
+Follow the street until you cross a bridge, then take the path clearly visible on the left, the one on the right goes to Pacchanta.
+This will take you back out to the vehicular road, saving a couple of kilometers.

 Following the road, a detour to the right must be ignored, later there are other crossings but they are unmarked until you reach the village.
 There is also a sign indicating the arrival in Upis, the town is so small that it is basically just the school, post office and soccer field.
 The houses are scattered and there are no businesses of any kind.